Himanshuyadav1/MVCwithEJS/readMe.txt

 3.  write basic code for running server in app.js
 4.  create basic routes for project in routes/router.js
 5.  create controller for those basic routes
-6.  create html files for views and send them to client
+6.  create ejs files for views and send them to client
 7.  create some static file (css, js, image) and serve them

 For running this project go to command line follow below Steps